Irymple (Vic.)

 Irymple has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
 AreaSearch identified 19 projects likely affecting the region.
-Key initiatives include Giovanna Court Estate, Irymple Structure Plan & Urban Design Framework (2021-2036), Irymple Hub, and Mildura South Neighbourhood Activity Centre.
-Below is a list of most relevant projects.
+Notable initiatives include Giovanna Court Estate, Irymple Structure Plan & Urban Design Framework (2021-2036), Irymple Hub, and Mildura South Neighbourhood Activity Centre.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.